igorwho/linequest/README.md

 ### Installing

-1. Copy the files to server root directory.
+Copy the files to server root directory.

-1. And access the server address in your web browser.
+Access the server address in your web browser.

-1. Other instructions can be accessed in https://usp.br/line/linequest/.
+Other instructions can be accessed in https://usp.br/line/linequest/.

 ## Authors